Project-X-Mods/coffeelinux/README.md

 (You do need to enroll your generated .cer in the MOK manually post-install similar to Ubuntu, it is placed in /boot/ by default )

-It has Java, Wine, Protontricks, DXVK, Vulkan, Steam, Discord, and Edge all good to go.
+It has Java, Wine, Protontricks, DXVK, Vulkan, Steam, Discord, and MS Edge all good to go.

 Latest Controller and Graphics drivers.

 Latest Linux Kernel.

 Gamescope and MangoHud (from SteamOS 3.4).

 Gnome, or KDE Desktops.
-(You get to choose along the way) Yay AUR package manager (Terminal only).
+(You get to choose along the way)

+Yay AUR package manager (Terminal only).

 Proper Nvidia GPU DKMS driver (if selected).

 True Zero-Out Drive formatting (if selected).

 Yaru/Ubuntu theming for Gnome with Yaru sessions.

 CoffeeLinux Wallpapers, and OS Info.

 Custom Neofetch Logo.

 Pamac GUI Package Manager.

 SystemD-Bootloader via built in sysv-utils (not grub2 which is extra that is pointless really)

 Just use Etcher to write the iso to usb, and go.
 Easy-peezy.